"I also gave them My Sabbaths, to be a sign between them and Me,

 The Kingdom of Israel and the Sign

 I Kings 12:25-33 records the beginning of the Kingdom of Israel's apostasy.
-Fearing that he might eventually lose political control over the ten tribes because of their long-standing religious ties to Jerusalem, capital of the Kingdom of Judah (verse 27), Jeroboam I instituted a state religion designed to meet his peoples' needs for convenience—and his own need for power.
+Fearing that he might eventually lose political control over the ten tribes because of their long-standing religious ties to Jerusalem, the capital of the Kingdom of Judah (verse 27), Jeroboam I instituted a state religion designed to meet his peoples' needs for convenience—and his own need for power.
 He built two shrines, one in Bethel, at the southern extremity of his kingdom, the other in Dan, near its northern boundary (verse 29).
 If not de jure, at least de facto, he exiled the Levites, the priestly tribe established by God, and installed in their place a priesthood of his own devising (verse 31).
 Finally, he moved the fall holy day season from the seventh month to the eighth, thereby effectively setting aside the Sabbath commandment, since the holy days are God's Sabbaths (see Leviticus 23:1-3, 23-44).
 All this "became a sin" for Israel (I Kings 12:30).

 Jeroboam's apostasy, his movement to false religious practices, took deep root.
 In fact, the house of Israel never departed from the practices he established.
 II Kings 17:21-23 records this fact:

 Jeroboam drove Israel from following the Lord, and made them commit a great sin.
 For the children of Israel walked in all the sins of Jeroboam which he did; they did not depart from them, until the Lord removed Israel out of His sight. . . .

 Having abandoned the Sabbath, the God-given sign marking them as His people, the folk of the northern tribes eventually lost their identification.
 That is why most Israelites do not know who they are to this day.
 The forefathers forsook the sign that denoted their connection to God.